Sunday River Ski & Snowboard Club

 Membership in the Corporation shall be comprised of members who are skiers or snowboarders or who have interest in snow sports, for either general recreation or competition, or who wish to give personal and practical aid in their fulfillment.

-Types of Members are individual and family.
+Types of Members are:

 Section 2: Admission